tiby312/dinotree_report/rebalance_and_query_report.md

 The below chart shows the performance of the dinotree for different levels at which to switch to sequential.
 Obviously if you choose to switch to sequential straight away, you have sequential tree performnace.

+This shows us the rayon's join() is very good at knowing then to not run things in parallel.
+So much so, that it doesnt seem like I even need to make sure I only call join() when I probably want parallelism.
+I think the simple fact that the tree height forces the leaves to have a fairly large number of nodes is enough that any overhead from join() is neglibable.
+So maybe I should just remove this logic.

 ![chart](./graphs/parallel_height_heuristic.png)

 # Comparison of primitive types

 The below chart shows performance using different primitive types for the aabbs.
 Notice that once parallelism is brought in, the differences between the types is not as big.
-It is also interesting of how fast sequential the integer run is compared to the other sequential primitive types.
+It is interesting how much faster integers are than floats.
+It makes me wonder if in some cases it might be worth while to convert all floats to integers during construction and then do everything with integers.

 ![chart](./graphs/float_vs_integer.png)